BetterStackHQ/logs-client-nlog/example-project/README.md

 var logger = LogManager.GetCurrentClassLogger();
 ```

 This will create a logger for the current class.
-In this case, it will be created for the `Program` class and it will add `“logger_string”` with the value `“Program”` to the context of the JSON log message.
+In this case, it will be created for the `Program` class and it will add `"logger_string"` with the value `"Program"` to the context of the JSON log message.

 ### Colored property values